Robbin Crosby

 Robbinson Lantz Crosby (August 4, 1959 – June 6, 2002) was an American guitarist who was a member of glam metal band Ratt, earning several platinum albums in the US in the 1980s.
-Crosby died in 2002 from a heroin overdose.
+Crosby died in 2002 from complications from AIDS subsequent to a heroin overdose.

 Early life

 Crosby was born in La Jolla, California, and had two sisters, Ristin and Bronle.
+His father, Harry W. Crosby, was a high school science teacher who later became a professional photographer.
 Robbin attended Bird Rock Elementary, Muirlands Junior High and La Jolla High School, graduating in June 1976.
 He previously played baseball prior to shifting his focus to the guitar.
-He was the son of Harry W. Crosby, a science schoolteacher at La Jolla High and an author of books about California history.

 Career

 Before Ratt

 In the late 1970s, Crosby played in several San Diego bands.
 From 1977–78 he played in Phenomenon, recording a single "The Final Word," which was written by Crosby.
 It was released in 1980.
 Phenomenon also featured future Warrior member Parramore McCarty.
 While playing with Phenomenon, he took lessons from Thom Beebe, described as "a monster player in the Blackmore vein."
 After Phenomenon folded, Crosby and the drummer from Phenomenon began playing with Metropolis from 1978–1979, playing popular Judas Priest and Robin Trower songs on the La Jolla Beach Circuit.
 Metropolis didn't last long, and, in 1979, Crosby teamed up with former members of Phenomenon and Metropolis to create a new band, Secret Service.
 Crosby moved to Manhattan Beach, California, in 1979, living with his girlfriend Tawny Kitaen.
 The band was short lived and, in 1980, Crosby was in a band Aircraft.
 The same year he also recorded a live demo with the band Aircraft, which also featured Rob Lamothe, later in Riverdogs with Dio/Whitesnake/Def Leppard guitarist Vivian Campbell.
 In 1981, Aircraft changed its name to Mac Meda, which Crosby's brother-in-law managed.
 They recorded six songs on Vulture record label sometime in 1981, but the songs didn't help them launch a career.
 However, the move to the Los Angeles area provided Mac Meda with access to a vibrant club scene, which they soon became a part of, even playing the famed Troubadour (West Hollywood, California) on May 7, 1981.